Can My Husband or Wife Be My Registered Agent?

-Your husband or wife can be your registered agent if they meet the above criteria.
-However, there are a few reasons why you may want to use someone else or hire a registered agent service instead.
+Your husband or wife can be if they meet the above criteria.
+However, there are a few reasons why you may want to use someone else or hire a service instead.

 In addition, your spouse will not be able to leave the house or whatever address you list as your official business address.
 This means they will not be able to run errands, pick up the kids, or do other tasks that require their presence elsewhere.

-Lastly, unless your spouse is business-savvy, he or she will not be able to provide the kind of advice regarding filing deadlines and other corporate compliance issues that a registered agent service can offer.
+Lastly, unless your spouse is business-savvy, he or she will not be able to provide the kind of advice regarding filing deadlines and other corporate compliance issues that a service can offer.

 Why Should I Hire a Registered Agent Service?